Parametric Mean-Field empirical Bayes in high-dimensional linear regression: Introduction

-\paragraph{Statistical efficiency of MML for EB.} As stated earlier in \eqref{eq:marginal}, maximizing the marginal likelihood is a natural approach to empirical Bayes.
-Consequently, asymptotic properties of parametric MML was previously studied in the literature \citep{petrone2014bayes,szabo2013empirical,rousseau2017asymptotic,rizzelli2024empirical}.
+As stated earlier in \eqref{eq:marginal}, maximizing the marginal likelihood (MML) is a natural approach to empirical Bayes.
+Consequently, asymptotic properties of parametric MML was previously studied in the literature \citep{petrone2014bayes,szabo2013empirical,rousseau2017asymptotic,castillo2020spike,rizzelli2024empirical,zhang2020convergence}.
 In particular, \cite{petrone2014bayes} established consistency of the MML estimator to an ``oracle set'' as well as the consistency of the EB posterior.
 The recent work \cite{rizzelli2024empirical} additionally shows a higher-order merging of the EB posterior to the oracle posterior, which indicates that the EB posterior credible intervals enjoy coverage under the oracle posterior.
-However, this line of work considered the more classical finite-dimensional asymptotic scaling with high SNR.
-More importantly, they posit a frequentist true model that corresponds to fixing any true parameter $\beta^\star$ in the regression case, thus making the Bayesian model formulation to be misspecified.
-This is in sharp contrast to our high-dimensional low SNR scaling with correct model specification.
+However, this line of work considers a more classical scaling with high SNR where the EB posterior contracts.
+This is in sharp contrast to our high-dimensional low SNR scaling.
 Indeed, we will show that such higher-order merging may not happen under our setup.
 We also stress that going beyond consistency, no asymptotic normality or efficiency results have previously been established for the MML estimator, beyond simple settings.